dreamingechoes/layer-handler/README.md

-# LayerHandler (WIP)
+# LayerHandler

 ## About

-LayerHandler is a simple JS library to handle Google Tag Manager easily.
+LayerHandler is a (work in progress) simple JS library to handle Google Tag Manager easily.

 ## Usage